Whenever you establish a business, it receives a type of tax treatment automatically from the IRS.

 Disregarded Entities and Federal Taxes

-When you file your taxes in this manner, you’re also entitled to the same tax deductions as any other business, including things like mileage, office expenses, and various business expenses.
+When you file your taxes as a disregarded entity, you’re entitled to the same tax deductions as any other business.
+That means you can write off things, like mileage, office expenses, software, travel, and other business expenses.

-Plus, you can now also qualify for the new pass-through deduction that took effect in 2018.
+Plus, you also qualify for the pass-through deduction that took effect in 2018.
 With this deduction, you can write off up to 20% of your net business income from your income taxes.
-Very helpful!

 Disregarded Entities and California State Taxes

-For all other non-tax purposes, an SMLLC will be treated like an LLC rather than as a disregarded entity.
+For all other non-tax purposes, an SMLLC is treated like an LLC.

 Changing Your SMLLC’s Tax Treatment